Building Decks

 Up to 8 cards.
 Copy limits are shared with the main deck (e.g. if you have 2 copies of a card in main, you can only have 1 more in the sideboard).

-In Freeform format, none of these rules are enforced, so you can build however you like.
-You can switch to Freeform to theorycraft freely, then switch back to Constructed to validate.
-The zone sidebar highlights violations per zone, so you can quickly see what still needs attention.
+In Freeform, none of these rules are enforced.
+Switch to Freeform to theorycraft, then back to Constructed to validate.
+The zone sidebar highlights violations per zone.

 Rune auto-population